 There is something I do consider an Idol that a lot of Evangelical Christians are guilty of worshiping.
 The American Flag, and other symbols of Patriotism.
 Why is it more legitimate to view The Flag as an Idol then a Christmas Tree?
 Precisely because far more people are offended by that suggestion.
 Because a significant portion of the population acts like you've offended the Divine when you disrespect the Flag or refuse to take part in it's worship ceremonies like the Pledge of Allegiance.
 People who treat the Christmas Tree that way are very rare, my family stopped doing it simply out of economic necessity, but they'll never stop worshiping The Flag.

 And among fellow Conspiracy Theorists it only gets worse.
-I mean think about it, how many are selling their seminar or YouTube video or book on the premise that their going to reveal the secret of freemasonry, (with the secret being different each time).
+I mean think about it, how many are selling their seminar or YouTube video or book on the premise that they're going to reveal the secret of freemasonry, (with the secret being different each time).
 The idea that these mystery schools guard some deep esoteric secret that it would empower us to learn is the entire gist of what Gnosticism is.

 And setting that aside, they have this tendency to just accept the Masonic version of History as true besides the required tweaks to make it fit a Literal interpretation of The Bible.
 And that includes all the comparative mythology stuff Zeitgeist promotes, but just instead of saying Jesus ripped off all these gods, they say all these gods are based on Nimrod.
 But new ager David Icke then puts those two narratives together saying all pagan mythologies were based on Nimrod and Semiramis and Tammuz and then Jesus was based on all of them.
 Why Jesus alone gets to be both Nimrod and Tammuz at the same time isn't really explained.
 And some Anti-Christian Jewish authors do the same.